Collocations for run - noun

 1. on foot

-training | record-breaking
+training

 The Ethiopian is aiming to produce his second record-breaking run of the week.

-VERB + RUN
+VERB + run

-go for, have
+go for,

-Let''s go for a run before dinner.
+Let's go for a run before dinner.

 go on

-I''m going on a sponsored run tomorrow.
+I'm going on a fun run tomorrow.

 break into